-2. Click on the Signal List Editor' toolbar.
+2. Click on the Dutton, from the 'Signal List Editor' toolbar.

 AdminHD downloads the online Signal List configuration data from the remote system.
 Use the 'Remote Log' to check the download progress.

 After a successful download, the list of Directors & signals updates: